Equation of State and Viscosities from a Gravity Dual of the Gluon Plasma: Viscosities

 from the horizon $\phi_H - \epsilon$ to the boundary $\epsilon$ with initial conditions $p_{11} (\phi_H - \epsilon) = 1$ and $p_{11}' (\phi_H - \epsilon) = 0$ and $\epsilon \to 0^+$.
 Equivalently \cite{Buchel_Kiritsis}, the bulk viscosity can be obtained from the Eling-Oz formula \cite{EO}

 Our results are exhibited in Fig.~2.
 The scaled bulk viscosity $\zeta /T^3$ has a maximum at $1.05 T_c$ (which is slightly below the maximum of $I/T^4$) and drops rapidly for increasing temperatures, see left panel of Fig.~2.
 Remarkable is the almost linear section of $\zeta / \eta$ as a function of the non-conformality measure $\Delta v_s^2$ (see right panel), as already suggested in \cite{Buchel} and observed, in particular at high temperatures, in numerous holographic models \cite{Buchel_bound, Cherman_Yarom}; for further reasoning on such a linear behavior within holography approaches cf.\ \cite{Skenderis}.
-A non-linear behavior occurs in a small temperature interval $1 \le T/T_c < 1.07$, i.e. for $\Delta v_s^2 > 0.22$, see right panel of Fig.~2.
-The maximum value of $\zeta / \eta \approx 0.95$ at $\Delta v_s^2 \approx 0.31$ (for the plain Gubser potential $V_I$) depends on the actual values of $\gamma$ and $\Delta$.
-The shape of $\zeta / \eta$ vs.\ $\Delta v_s^2$ is also not universal as it depends fairly sensitively on $\gamma$ and $\Delta$, as shown in \cite{RY_BK}.
+A non-linear behavior occurs in a small temperature interval $1 \le T/T_c < 1.05$, i.e.\ for $\Delta v_s^2 > 0.22$, see right panel of Fig.~2.
+The maximum value of $\zeta / \eta \approx 0.94$ at $\Delta v_s^2 \approx 0.3$ depends fairly sensitively on the details of the equation of state for $T \to T_c^+$.